SystemsBiologyUniandes/PyEcoLib/README.md

 ```
+from PyEcoLib.simulator import Simulator
+sim = Simulator(ncells=1, gr=0.7, sb=1, steps=20)#Defining the object sim
 sim.szdynFSP(tmax=10, sample_time=0.01, CV2sz=0, nameFSP = "./dataFSP.csv")
 ```
 Estimate numerically the dynamics of the mean and variance of the size distribution with default name "./dataFSP.csv".
 You have to provide the maximim simulation time (tmax) in this example tmax=10, the sampling time (sample_time), in this example being 0.01 telling you how often you are taking measurements.
 The variability in the starting cell size can be set by the parameter CV2sz (In this case CV2sz=0) corresponding to the square coefficient of variation of the size.
 The resulting dataframe corresponds to three rows: The first is the time (taking samples every sample_time), the second is the mean size at that time and the third column corresponds to the Variance of the distribution of sizes at that time.

+An example ob the obtained data is something like this:

 |time	|Meansize|	VarSize|